This post contains affiliate links.

 Take rest days and mix it up!

 Make sure you rest in between runs.
 After a 5K or 10K run my lower back DOES hurt and I need a rest.
 I find if I run 30 or 40 minutes for say two days in a row, my back will start to hurt and my shoulder starts twinging.
 I’m not sure I could run every day for example.
 I think it’s the repetitiveness of running that my back muscles don’t like, as I injured my shoulder when I was running almost every day training for a 10K.
-So I now try to vary my cardio by mixing running with other exercises such as the cross trainer and spin classes.
-I think it’s important to not overdo running and mix it in with other things to reduce the strain on your back muscles.
+So I now try to vary my cardio by mixing running with other exercises such as cycling and walking.
+It’s important to not overdo running and mix it in with other things to reduce the strain on your back muscles.

 Don’t compare yourself to others